tonipepperoni/styleguide/README.md

 1. Always use ID! when representing primary keys or foreign keys
 2. Denote [] for array/list data in the case of Many objects
 3. Use ! only when field is non nullable in database schema and required
+4. It's not necessary to define polymorphic relationships but always query the fields commentable_id, commentable_type, and use it for inputs.
 ```

 type Menu {